Creating a BIS Data Dashboard Using RMarkdown and Flexdashboard

 setwd("/home/user/path/to/bisdashboard")

-file.
+2. Source the file refresh_bis_data.R to download raw data from the BIS and save it in a local .RData file.
 This file will function as a local cache to avoid unnecessary calls to the BIS's servers.
-You will need to run this command again every time you want to update your dashboard for the latest data.source("refresh_bis_data.R")
+You will need to run this command again every time you want to update your dashboard for the latest data.

-function to create a dashboard for an economy of your choice, identified by ISO 2-character code, e.g., “JP” for Japan.rmarkdown::render("bis_dashboard.Rmd", params = list(ctr = "JP"), output_file = "bis_dashboard_JP.html")
+3. Once you have the data, call rmarkdown's render() function to create a dashboard for an economy of your choice, identified by ISO 2-character code, e.g., “JP” for Japan.

 For examples, check out these dashboards:

 The dashboard will give you a set of charts for a user-specified economy as well as the global economy.
-The presentation is fairly self-explanatory and broadly sticks to the BIS's abbreviations.
+The presentation is fairly self-explanatory and sticks to BIS standards.
 By default, exchange rate data are based on nominal effective exchange rates which cover fewer countries but provide longer history.
 Bank liabilities are shown with a negative sign.
 Domestic debt securities are calculated as the difference between total and international debt securities as some economies do not report them separately.
-The code is easily adapted for other use cases.
+The code is easily modified for other use cases.

-This dashboard is not officially related to, or endorsed by, the BIS.
-The code comes with no warranty.
+This dashboard is not officially related to, or endorsed by, the BIS, and comes with no warranty.